GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 These must remain key focuses.
 But progress has been, as my 11 year old son and 8 year old daughter would have it, "way slow Dad, in fact double way slow".

-In too many organizations, important writing tasks are left to someone with other core skills--eg, legal, marketing, or customer service skills.
+In too many organizations, important writing tasks are left to someone with other core skills—eg, legal, marketing, or customer service skills.

-Also, although many people in many organizations--especially law firms--write for a substantial percentage of their working day, their writing skills are rarely enhanced and even more rarely measured. how can that be?
+Also, although many people in many organizations—especially law firms—write for a substantial percentage of their working day, their writing skills are rarely enhanced and even more rarely measured. how can that be?
 Why is it so?

-Yet, every person who writes for an organization helps form the voice of that organization's brand--they are its custodians, champions, and guardians.
+Yet, every person who writes for an organization helps form the voice of that organization's brand—they are its custodians, champions, and guardians.
 And for some organizations, the voice of the brand is fundamentally important.

 We need to reposition plain language in the eyes of decision-makers in businesses, in law firms, and in government.
 We need to show those decision-makers that with plain language, their organization's documents can satisfy and delight everyone who reads those documents.
 That is so whether the reader is a client, a customer, a patient, a staff member, a distributor, a supplier, a regulator, a judge, an investor, a litigant, or someone reading the law.